SAVNET-ProblemStatement-Architecture/Intra-domain-SAVNET-Architecture/draft-li-savnet-intra-domain-architecture-06.md

 SAVNET Agent: The agent in a SAVNET router that is responsible for communicating SAV-specific information, processing SAV-related information, and generating SAV rules.

-Host-facing Router: An intra-domain router of an AS which is connected to a host network.
+Host-facing Router: An intra-domain router of an AS which is connected to a host network (i.e., a layer-2 network).

-Customer-facing Router: An intra-domain router of an AS which is connected to a customer network (a network that runs IGP and does not transit inter-domain traffic).
+Customer-facing Router: An intra-domain router of an AS which is connected to a customer network running the routing protocol (i.e., a layer-3 network).

 AS Border Router: An intra-domain router of an AS which is connected to other ASes.